17th November 2011, 01:47 PM

 “GOOOOOOOOOOOOOO!”
 And with that, Flash was gone.
 It seemed Chaos would have to go after him as he did his best to keep up; too bad these stupid shoes made him slip each time he tried to run…

 Chaos stood before a large building.
 He read the sign for the tenth time, ‘Pokémon Research Center’.
-He had to be here, he was about to knock on the door when it burst open.
-Flash came running out as he smiled at him, “You know what, that was pretty easy.
+He had to be here.
+He was about to knock on the door when it burst open.
+Flash came running out smile on his face, “You know what, that was pretty easy.
 I’ll see ya around bud, I have to head home to prepare!”
-With that he quickly sped off leaving Chaos lying on the ground when he heard a familiar voice.
+Before Chaos could say a word he was gone, leaving him lying on the ground when he heard a familiar voice.

 “Well, he finally shows.
 Hurry up would you?”

-Chaos looked into the building and saw Rowan standing next to an upset Dawn.
+Chaos looked through the open door and saw Rowan standing next to an upset Dawn.
 She stood there tapping her foot as if she had been waiting for him to arrive.
 “Your friend said you’d be coming in soon when he arrived so we waited, and now that we finished our little arrangement you show up?
 Talk about being slow…”

-Chaos quickly jumped up and looked Rowan right in the eyes and he declared, “I have no money, so I will do whatever you need me to do in order to pay off my debt.
+Chaos jumped to his feet and looked Rowan right in the eyes and he declared, “I have no money, so I will do whatever you need me to do in order to pay off my debt.
 There is no way I will give up Terrum!”

 Rowan smiled at his response, “Just like your friend then.
-So if you wish to pay off said debt then I guess I can offer you a post as one of my assistants.”
+So if you wish to pay off said debt, I guess I can offer you a post as one of my assistants.”

 Chaos stood there in amazement, a chance to work with a professor and learn more about pokémon?
 This was too good to be true!
 “I-I would love-“